 The “big kids on campus” enjoy their “Kindergarten Buddies” and share with them many special experiences.
-Our 6th Graders embrace their duties as role models and student leaders from the first day they put on their student-designed sweatshirts (an exception to the uniform for 6th Graders only!).
-The September retreat to Camp Ocean Pines strengthens the ties among all the members of the graduating class as they learn during “hands-on” ocean-themed experiences.
+Our 6th graders embrace their duties as role models and student leaders from the first day they put on their student-designed sweatshirts (an exception to the uniform for 6th Graders only!).
+The September retreat strengthens the ties among all the members of the graduating class as they participate in events focused on leadership skills and team building.

 With a social studies curriculum that features both ancient history and international studies, by the end of the year all students learn and can locate on a map the name of every country and capital in the world and have experienced an in-depth study of the country of their choice.

 Ancient Civilizations class focuses on the societies of Mesopotamia, Greece, Rome, and Egypt.
 A photo essay field trip asks student teams to create a visual representation that documents the hallmarks of civilization based on their observations of Los Angeles.

 Big History is another component of the 6th grade experience that is a "big" hit with students.
 Big History is a program that was launched at Carlthorp by Mr. Williamson in 2017.
 It takes an interdisciplinary approach to examine history starting from the premise of the Big Bang.

 Current Events evolve into Toastmasters, during which students take turns speaking to the class on topics of their choice.
 These have ranged from “The History of Marvel Comics” to “A Study of M&M’s” or “Magic Tricks.”

 Service Learning is a key component of the 6th grade curriculum, which culminates in a focus on student-driven projects.
 The students learn about the value of meaningful service, and teachers emphasize the importance of asking questions instead of making assumptions when it comes to meeting the needs of others.